samurayii/git-connector/README.md

 Git folder or file synchronization.

-Git-connector is an middleware for launch application.
-Before launching application, git-connector downloads files or/and folders, parsing and then git-connector watching changes.
+Git-connector is a middleware for application launch.
+Before launching application, git-connector download files or folders, parse it and then watching for changes.

 install: `npm i git-connector -g`